vime-js/vime/README.md

 ## Warnings

-- If you're looking for something that has battled the test of time and is realiable today in a large production app, then Vime is not for you.
+- If you're looking for something that has battled the test of time and is reliable today in a large production app, then Vime is not for you.
 You should go ahead and checkout [Videojs][github-videojs] and [Plyr][github-plyr].